-The seven-letter collection of the present day consequently offers us an Ignatius who is freed from the enquiries, desires and concerns of Mary Cassobolites; they also no longer contain the questions and submissions that are negotiated in the Latin letters between Ignatius and John the Evangelist, between Ignatius and the Virgin Mary, and between the Virgin Mary and Ignatius.
-Despite the anachronological pseudonymy introduced by these exclusively Latin letters, which was certainly not completely hidden even from readers of the time, these letters nevertheless enjoyed a certain authority for the image and conception associated with Ignatius and the early Church in subsequent centuries, beyond their critical assessment and elimination from the manuscripts and editions of the Reformation period.
-Moreover, both the Letter of Mary Cassobolites and the Latin letters are treasures of the history of piety that remain to be unearthed.
+The seven-letter collection of the present day consequently offers us an Ignatius free of the enquiries, desires, and concerns of Mary Cassobolites; it also no longer contains the questions and issues negotiated in the Latin letters between Ignatius and John the Evangelist, between Ignatius and the Virgin Mary, and between the Virgin Mary and Ignatius.
+Despite the anachronological pseudonymy introduced by these exclusively Latin letters, which was certainly not completely hidden even from its contemporary readers, they nevertheless retained a certain authority over the image and conception associated with Ignatius and the early Church in subsequent centuries, beyond their critical assessment and elimination from the manuscripts and editions of the Reformation period.
+Moreover, both the Letter of Mary Cassobolites and the Latin letters are treasures of the history of religion that remain to be unearthed.

-Here, however, I would like to limit myself to the picture of the beginnings of Christianity, which result very differently from the various types of collections of the Ignatians, whereby I again proceed retrospectively and begin with the seven-letters-collection of the "middle recension" which is seen as the genuine one today.
+Here, however, I would like to limit myself to the image of the beginnings of Christianity, which takes very different shapes depending on the set of Ignatiana accepted.
+I shall again proceed retrospectively and begin with the seven-letters collection of the “middle recension,” which is seen as the authentic one today.

-Schoedel summarises the state of research: There is "everything to suggest that the middle recension" of this collection of seven letters will, according to the prevailing majority opinion of research, "remain recognised as what the scholarly consensus today sees in it: a collection of genuine letters of Bishop Ignatius of Antioch, written (as Eusebius indicates) during the reign of Trajan (110-118; Lightfoot II, 21889, 435-472) or shortly thereafter (Harnack II/1, 388-406)."
+Schoedel summarises the state of the research as follows: there is “everything to suggest that the middle recension” of this collection of seven letters will, according to the prevailing majority opinion of research, “remain recognised as what the scholarly consensus today sees in it: a collection of genuine letters of Bishop Ignatius of Antioch, written (as Eusebius indicates) during the reign of Trajan (110-118; Lightfoot II, 21889, 435-472) or shortly thereafter (Harnack II/1, 388-406).”

-If this were so, then the Epistles of Ignatius would not only represent, as indicated, our first extra-canonical Christian letter collection, written and collected soon after or parallel to that of Paul, but through them the beginnings of Christianity would already exhibit the following characteristics, which would remain unknown to us for this time period without knowledge of these letters:
+If this were so, then the Epistles of Ignatius would not only represent, as indicated, our first extra-canonical Christian letter collection, written and collected soon after or parallel to that of Paul, but on their basis the beginnings of Christianity would already reveal the following characteristics, unknown to us for this time period without knowledge of these letters:

-The seven letters provide a clear testimony to the fact that, at the latest in the first decade of the 2nd century, "Christianity" (IgnRom 3; IgnMag 10) existed as an entity not only in the minds of non-Christians, but especially in those of the members of this institution, in sharp contrast to an equally understood religious and cultural counterpart, that these letters call "Judaism" (IgnMag 10; IgnPhilad 6).
-However, within Christianity there were members who tended to "Judaise" (IgnMag 10).
+The seven letters clearly testify to the fact that, at the latest in the first decade of the 2nd century, “Christianity” (IgnRom 3; IgnMag 10) existed as an entity not only in the minds of non-Christians, but especially in those of the members of this institution, in sharp contrast to an equally established religious and cultural counterpart that these letters call “Judaism” (IgnMag 10; IgnPhilad 6).
+However, within Christianity there were members who tended to “Judaise” (IgnMag 10).

-This contrast between Christianity and Judaism includes the further antithesis between the law of Christ and the Jewish law of Moses (IgnPhilad 6).
-Consequently, Christianity had developed during the 1st century, presumably either already during Jesus' ministry, i.e. during his lifetime, or at the latest soon after his death - perhaps since Claudius' edict in the 40s - into an independent entity alongside and outside Judaism.
-Nevertheless, it had not completely understood itself as a non-Jewish religious community, since at least Abraham, Isaac and Jacob in Christianity, together with the Jewish prophets who foretold Jesus, the apostles and the Church, occupied a prominent place in Scripture and the Church's self-understanding (IgnPhilad 9; 5-6; IgnMag 8).
+This contrast between Christianity and Judaism further implies seeing the law of Christ as the antithesis to the Jewish law of Moses (IgnPhilad 6).
+Consequently, Christianity had developed into an independent entity alongside and outside Judaism during the 1st century, presumably either during Jesus’ earthly ministry or at the latest soon after his death – perhaps since Claudius’ edict in the 40s.
+Nevertheless, it had not yet completely conceptualised itself as a non-Jewish religious community, since at least Abraham, Isaac, and Jacob in Christianity, together with the Jewish prophets who foretold Jesus, the apostles, and the Church, occupied a prominent place in Scripture and the Church’s self-understanding (IgnPhilad 9; 5-6; IgnMag 8).